ahmetcelik05/AiCommunityArticles/docs/en/Community-Articles/2026-09-16-net-11-in-practice/post.md

 - **The tag name is changing.** RC1 emits `dotnet.cache.request.type` and labels `estimated_size` with the unit `By` (bytes).
 The `release/11.0` branch already renames the tag to `dotnet.cache.request.result` and changes the unit to `1`, because `SizeLimit` is an application-defined number, not bytes.
 Expect the rename in a later RC or in GA, and re-check any dashboard or alert that references the tag.
 - **`TrackStatistics` is not free.** It adds interlocked increments on every hit and miss.
 That is cheap, but measure it on a hot cache before enabling it everywhere.
-- **`MeterListener` users must poll.** Observable instruments only produce values on `RecordObservableInstruments()`.
-The same release moved the HTTP `open_connections` and `active_requests` metrics to observable instruments, so if you read metrics manually, this applies to more than the cache.
+- **All four instruments are observable.** The hot path only increments the counters it already kept for `GetCurrentStatistics()`; values are read when a collector asks.
+If you read metrics with `MeterListener`, call `RecordObservableInstruments()`.
+The same release moved the HTTP `open_connections` and `active_requests` metrics to observable instruments, so this applies to more than the cache.

 Metrics tell you how often the cache is hit.
 They do not tell you what a single slow order did along the way.
 For that you need traces, and the last feature is about deciding which traces you actually want, without a redeploy.